 I. Physical Activity and Exercise

 While it was once thought that women should drastically limit physical activity during pregnancy and “take it easy” for the most part, we know today that fitness is an important part of physical health and well-being for pregnant women.
 This doesn’t necessarily mean, however, that women can or should do everything they did before.
-Below are some tips for maintaining a safe pregnancy when exercising.
+Below are some tips for maintaining a healthy pregnancy when exercising.
 Always ask your doctor before you start an exercise regimen.

 Best Activities for A Safe Pregnancy